ASAP-Bilkent/Beacon-Reconstruction-Attack/README.md

 ### Key Arguments

-- `--Beacon_Size`: Number of individuals targeted for reconstruction.
+- `--beacon_Size`: Number of individuals targeted for reconstruction.
 - `--snp_count`: Size of the SNP subset in the beacon.

 ### Running Optimization Simulations